FlaxEngine/FlaxDocs/manual/contributing/docs-guidelines.md

 You can add a link by doing `[text](link)`.

 ## Images
-- Use a yellow box or freeform drawing to mark an important part in your image (if necessary and it does not distract from the image itself or obstructs the images contents), like this:
+- Use a yellow box (or other shape if necessary) drawing to mark an important part in your image (if necessary and it does not distract from the image itself or obstructs the images contents), like this:
 ![the last paragraph with a yellow box around "an important part in your image"](media/image-marking.png)

 ## Accessibility